Zero Car Rental

 Landmannalaugar (two ways)

-The southern F208 is more scenic but comes with several fords.
-If you’re in a Toyota Land Cruiser 250 and conditions are dry, it’s doable.
+Southern F208: More scenic, but comes with several fords.
+If you’re in a Toyota Land Cruiser 250 and conditions are dry, it can be doable.
 Otherwise, stick to the north.

 Askja (two philosophies)

-The F88 route has Lindaá, a ford with depth and a soft, uneven bed—best left to tall 4×4s like the Toyota Land Cruiser 250.
+F88 route: Includes Lindaá, a ford with depth and a soft, uneven bed.
+This is best left to tall 4x4s like the Toyota Land Cruiser 250.

-If you’re in a smaller SUV such as the Dacia Duster, the safer detour is via F905 and F910 when open.
-It’s still rough and remote, so carry fuel, food and plenty of time.
+Safer detour for smaller 4x4s: If you’re in a smaller SUV such as the Dacia Duster, the safer detour is via F905 and F910 when open.
+It’s still rough and remote, so carry fuel, food, and plenty of time.

 Hveravellir (pools with a plan)